-Here is some of my latest logo design work.
+Here is some of my latest identity design work.

 You too could have a fabulous new logo.
 Go ahead and give me a shout.
 Let’s work together!